ThDudk/UvicImportantDatesParser/readme.md

 # Uvic Important Academic Dates Parser

-This is a hyper-specific program that parses all the dates from https://www.uvic.ca/calendar/dates/ (website snapshot required) into an ics file that can be imported into any calendar application.
+Parses all the academic important dates from https://www.uvic.ca/calendar/dates/ (website snapshot required) into an ics file that can then be imported into any calendar application.

-## Project Status

-I only intend to use this project rarely, and it works fine, so I don't intend to do any work on it unless I need to for personal use.

 ## Installation / Running